 Where do Knighton girls go on to at 13+?

-Knighton girls go on to a variety of all-girls and/or co-educational senior schools as well as day and/or boarding schools mainly in the south-west but not exclusively as the table below shows.
+Knighton girls go on to all-girls and/or co-educational senior schools as well as day and/or boarding schools.

 |Destination school||Number of girls||Scholarships|